F4LC0NX/Corvus/README.md

 What is Dach?
 ----------------

-Datch is an digital currency.
+Dach is an digital currency.